Computer graphics can be created as either raster images or vector art. Choosing the right format can make (or break) your design.

 Vector art is a computer-generated image created with lines, curves, circles, rectangles, etc. Vector art is solely based off mathematical formulas.
 It’s best used to create line art graphics, logos and fonts.
 Vector art is also created with uniform color (no color gradations).

-The benefit of vector art is that is can be used at any size.
+The benefit of vector art versus raster images is that is can be used at any size.
 It will look the same if it is printed 1” tall or 400’ tall.
 Since it’s based off mathematical formulas it will not loose any of its design detail.

 Vector art files are very small in size no matter how large the image is printed.
 Raster images on the other hand vary in size depending on the amount of pixels.
 The more pixels, the larger the file.